thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 A link failure at the distribution layer doesn't break the network.
 RSTP recovers

 RSTP significantly improves convergence time over legacy STP

+Demonstrated the ability to design, test, and validate Layer 2 failover scenarios using RSTP

 Alternate ports enable near-instant failover